Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Housman Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: Texas Education Agency Data Tables

 Title I:

-Staff Responsible for Monitoring: Admin, staff
+Staff Responsible for Monitoring: Interventionists

 Title I: